EFS-OpenSource/Thetis/docs/source/safety-aspects/uncertainty.rst

    IoU describes to which degree predicted and existing objects need to overlap to be considered as matching.
 Thus, all evaluation results are given w.r.t. a certain IoU score.

-Furthermore, recent work have shown that the calibration error might also be position-dependent :cite:p:`uncertainty-Kueppers2020`, :cite:p:`uncertainty-Kueppers2022a`, i.e., the calibration properties of objects located in the center of an image might differ from objects located at the image boundaries.
+Furthermore, recent work has shown that the calibration error might also be position-dependent :cite:p:`uncertainty-Kueppers2020`, :cite:p:`uncertainty-Kueppers2022a`, i.e., the calibration properties of objects located in the center of an image might differ from objects located at the image boundaries.
 Thus, given an object detection model that estimates an object with label :math:`\hat{Y} \in \mathcal{Y}`,